rundeck/docs/docs/manual/servicenow-app.md

-# Rundeck Automation - ServiceNow Application
+# Rundeck Automation - ServiceNow&reg; Application
 ::: enterprise
 :::

-Our ServiceNow application can be found on the ServiceNow Store.
+Our ServiceNow&reg; application can be found on the ServiceNow&reg; Store.
 The application is free to Enterprise customers.
 To request the application please contact your Account Executive or Customer Success contact.

 ## Requirements

-The application is supported on New York and Orlando ServiceNow releases.
+The application is supported on New York and Orlando ServiceNow&reg; releases.

 An active Rundeck Enterprise license for version 3.2.x or higher is also required.

 ## Requesting the application

-ServiceNow instructions TBD
+ServiceNow&reg; instructions TBD

 ## Configuration Steps

-After the app has been installed in your ServiceNow instance there will be a new "Rundeck Automation" Module Group.
+After the app has been installed in your ServiceNow&reg; instance there will be a new "Rundeck Automation" Module Group.

 Note: Your account will need the 'admin' role and 'rundeck_app_user' role to configure these settings.